Do you feel burned out at work? Do you want to take a sabbatical and travel?

 Similar to our previous example, we need to determine our taxable income first, so we first make our adjusted gross income adjustments.

-We then make an adjustment of $3,000 for money we put into our HSA for routine medical expenses before our high-deductible health plan kicks in.
-That leaves $257,000, which is our adjusted gross income.
-(As before, for simplicity we won’t consider other AGI adjustments here, like the student loan interest adjustment.)
+We then make an adjustment of $7,100 for money we put into our family HSA.
+That leaves $248,900, which is our adjusted gross income.

 What taxes would we owe only ON the part excluded by FEIE?

-Since we don’t make any adjustments or deductions and simply treat foreign earned income as taxable income, our tax liability on $202,600 is simply $43,713.50 under the tax tables.
+Since we don’t make any adjustments or deductions for this part of the analysis and simply treat foreign earned income as taxable income, our tax liability on $215,200 is simply $39,807 under the tax tables.

-Of course, had our taxable earned income been $202,600 or less, we would have owed exactly $0 in taxes.
+Of course, had our foreign income been $215,200 or less, we would have owed $0 in taxes.

-One strategy that becomes apparent is that, if you are abroad for multiple years, and your income stream is “lumpy,” you might be able to influence the timing of your income payments to stay under the $202,600 exclusion limit each year.
+One strategy that becomes apparent is that, if you are abroad for multiple years, and your income stream is “lumpy,” you might be able to influence the timing of your income to stay under the FEIE limit each year.

-Our second example considers both earned income AND other bells and whistles, like a Roth Conversion and long-term capital gains.
+Our second example considers both earned income AND a Roth Conversion and capital gains.

-Same as before: we travel to Australia first for 180 days, freelancing along the way; then we travel in Canada for a few months, freelancing along the way; finally we travel a couple months in Asia before returning home.
+Same as before: we travel to Australia first for 180 days, freelancing along the way; then Canada for a few months, freelancing along the way; finally a couple months in Asia before returning home.

 What are our taxes?